Admiral1428/raster-engine/README.md

 <br><br>

 The next major update to the engine was implementing texture mapping.
 A *Texture* class was defined to create an `SDL_Surface` object, loading a custom texture image.
+All textures were created by-hand using [*LibreSprite*](https://libresprite.github.io/#!/).
 The `SDL_ReadSurfacePixel` function was used to read the color value at a desired horizontal $u$ and vertical $v$ coordinate, with wrapping if necessary.
 The following sample texture shows the $(u, v)$ coordinates for the four corners, and how the red triangle would map to the left side of this texture:

 <br>